 However, stainless steel is inherently more sterile.
 It’s also sharper and blunts more quickly.
 Stainless steel is what medical professionals, tattoo artists, and acupuncturists use.
 But for all intents and purposes, both types will get the same job done.

 Derma rollers can be found online.
 You don't need to overcomplicate things and get an expensive one.
-The cheaper ones will work just fine, for example by Alferdo (0.25mm needle) for $5.20 on Amazon.
+The cheaper ones will work just fine.
 Some companies also offer package deals, offering both roller and serums, although their products may be pricier than purchasing everything separately.

 There’s very well documented research showing that people can achieve major improvement in acne scarring or wrinkling in as little as two to three sessions using 1.5 mm monotherapy.
 Of course, continued use delivers better results.
 But the researchers found that the results after three sessions remain permanent even six months after the last treatment was concluded.